-Overtime Calculator — Calculate Time and a Half 1.5x Pay
+Overtime Pay Calculator — Time and a Half, Double Time & Tax Estimate 2026

 Calculate your overtime pay at 1.5 times your regular rate.
 Also calculate double time (2x) for holidays and weekends.
 Includes after-tax estimate.